McAlpin Nursing Home

-The McAlpin Nursing Home, originally known as the Glasgow Training Home for Nurses, was founded in Glasgow in 1874 by Miss Agnes McAlpin.
+The McAlpin Nursing Home, originally known as the Glasgow Training Home for Nurses, was founded in Glasgow, Scotland, in 1874 by Miss Agnes McAlpin.
 It was regarded as a pioneering institution for training private nurses in Glasgow, raising the status of nurses in the West of Scotland and providing nursing care for those who were not eligible for free hospital care but could not afford private care.

 History

 The home first opened at St George's Rd, Glasgow in 1874.
 McAlpin had the idea of training nurses for private care, not as a profit making company, but as a service to those who were sick.

 Following its success it moved to Renfrew Street in order to accommodate more nurses and patients.
 Accommodation was available for the ladies in charge and for 33 nurses to live there.
 The Home had 10 rooms for private patients, and 2 wards with beds for 10 patients, an operating room, nurses' dining room, servants' rooms, sewing room, linen room, committee room, kitchen and laundry accommodation, stores room, nurses' box room, lavatories, and other necessary conveniences.
 While admitted patients received board, lodging, medical attendance, and nursing care.
 Medical attendance was either by physicians and surgeons attached to the Home, or by the patients own medical advisors (the latter was an additional charge).
 Persons suffering from infectious disorders were not be admitted into the Home, but trained nurses from the Home would attend patients with infectious diseases in their own homes.
 The lady superintendent had oversight of what patients paid for their care.
 The objects of The Glasgow Training Home for Nurses were to train or cause to be trained women of high character for the work of nursing the sick, and to employ them, either in the Home or in private families; to provide and maintain premises for the resident officials, the servants of the Institution, and the nurses, and also for the purposes of a private hospital for paying patients; and to do all such other things as are or shall at the time be deemed conducive to the encouragement or attainment of the above objects or any of them.